hirusha-adi/hirusha/docs/linux/window-managers/i3wm.md

 ### Audio Controls

-`playerctl` command line utility is also pre-installed and pre-configured in PopOS 22.04.
-So, you can add these lines to your i3 config file.
-If it's not installed, you will have to install it and start the daemon manually.
-[Click here](https://github.com/altdesktop/playerctl) to learn more.
+PopOS 22.04 typically comes with `playerctl` pre-installed and configured.
+To control audio playback, you can add these lines to your i3 config.
+If `playerctl` isn't already installed, you will need to install it and start the daemon manually.
+For more details, visit the [Playerctl Github Page](https://github.com/altdesktop/playerctl)

 ```
 bindsym XF86AudioPlay exec playerctl play